baden03/print-o-matic/readme.txt

 = 1.6.5 =
 * adjusted method of determining if the print_data object exists and has property
+* added the ability to (agin) use a hidden input field to define the target

 = 1.6.4 =
 * addressed move lovely IE issues